formbio/FLAG/README.md

 ## Setup:
 1. All docker images are currently available in the github repo, they can also be built if desired.
 Pull them from the github repo: bash pull_docker_images.sh
 2. If running singularity convert docker images to singularity images and move them to their respective locations (note currently the singularity images must be replaces after every run due to how the singularity temp folders are handled so run this script before each singularity run): bash convert_docker_to_singularity_and_move_to_folders.sh
+3. Make sure your output directory exists and can be written to.
+If running the example run command you can run the makeDirectories.sh script to do this.

 ## Summary